SheepGoMeh/VisibilityPlugin/README.md

 	* You can manually add players to the voidlist via `/void firstname lastname worldname reason`
 	* You can manually add targeted players to the voidlist via `/voidtarget reason`

+## Contribution
+* You can contribute to the translation over at https://crowdin.com/project/visibility

 ## Known Issues
 * Own player might disapper.
 If that happens, use the `Refresh` functionality.